The flow of water through soil.

 The state boundary surface (SBS) is the boundary (usually in q’:p’:v space) to all possible stress-volume states of a soil.
 If a soil with a state on the state boundary surface is unloaded, the subsequent state will be inside the SBS, upon re-loading the subsequent state will move back onto (but not beyond) the SBS.
 In other words, stable states cannot exist outside the SBS.

-A measure of the distance between the current state (A) and the critical state; expressed as a ratio of stresses or as a difference of specific volumes
+the current state (A) and the critical state; expressed as a ratio of stresses

 Ss = p´A / p´c